Medium/opensource/ocla-1.0.md

 * You agree to license that Contribution under the terms of the License of that Project.
-More specifically, You grant an irrevocable license for Your Contribution to The Users, The Contributors, and The Obvious Corporation.
+More specifically, You grant an irrevocable license for Your Contribution to the Users, the Contributors, and The Obvious Corporation.

 * You assert that You are free and able to license Your Contribution under the License of that Project.

+* If Your employer has rights to intellectual property that You create which may include Your Contribution, then You assert that Your employer has granted You explicit permission to make Contributions on behalf of Your employer.

 * You assert that You are free and able to agree to The Agreement.